Friday, May 31, 2013

 How does that make sense?

 How did Moses get the 10 Commandments?
 Did he just sit on his throne next to his adopted brother Ramesses until God dropped the stone tablets at his feet?
 No!
 God first gave him a wake-up call.
 Then Moses worked for them.
 He worked to gain knowledge.
 He practiced using God's power.
 He practiced talking to God.
 He practiced getting revelation.
 He prayed, he worked, he thought, he taught.
-Eventually what he received stone tablets with laws and revelations that would help a people ready for them - the people weren't.
+Eventually when he received stone tablets with laws and revelations that would help a people ready for them - the people weren't.
 So Moses broke those tablets and asked God for something the people could handle.
 They were the 10 commandments.
 They were a great "discovery."
 They would advance mankind and be a guiding map for centuries to come.
 They are still recited, read, and used today.

 Were they the end all, beat all, immutable law?
 No. They were a step.
 They were the simpler law, the one the people were ready for then.
 God had something better in store, but it would have been like giving electricity to cavemen - they'd have no idea what to do with hit.
 So then Christ came and explained - There is much more.
 There is more to being morally clean than just "not having sex with a married person."
 There is more to brotherly love than just "not killing other people."